 5. Prehistoric Life at Thacher Park

 Thacher Park is known as one of the richest fossil-bearing formations in the world.
-Over 400 years ago, the entirety of New York State was under a warm, shallow sea, and the park still holds the evidence of the creatures that used to live here.
-It’s no wonder why Thacher park attracts scientists from around the world to study the area's unique geology.
-All year-round, school groups of young scientists can learn about this past with the park’s “Fun With Fossils” program.
-The park also hosts events for all ages such as the upcoming Kalkberg Fossil Hunting event.
+Over 400 million years ago, the entirety of New York State was under a warm, shallow sea, and the park still holds the evidence of the creatures that used to live here.
+It's no wonder Thacher State Park attracts scientists from around the world to study the area's unique geology.
+The park offers year-round interpretive programs for all ages, along with school field trips and outreach programming that bring this prehistoric past to life.